-Since joining the firm in 2015, Eric has worked with the state and federal legislature to successfully pass or kill client-sponsored legislation as well as secured millions of dollars in funding for our clients.
+Since joining the firm in 2015, Eric has worked with the state and federal legislature to successfully advocate for clients’ legislative priorities, as well as secure millions of dollars in funding for TPA clients.

 Areas of policy expertise: